THE VFA PIONEER HISTORIES PROJECT

 And finally, one of the things I’ve been doing as a retired person is working part-time for a woman owned walking-tour company called Washington Walks, and it’s owned by a woman named Carolyn Crouch.
 I think they’re going into their 25th year.
 She’s changed her business model, and I won’t be working so much.

 But one walk that she developed that I did a lot of in 2019 because it was the lead up to 2020, which was the 100th anniversary of women getting the right to vote.
 The tour was called, Women Who Changed America.
-We started at the Patent Office, which Claire Barton actually worked in.
-We talked about Mary McCleod Bethune, but also Mary Terrell.
-We go to the old Hex building, which is no longer, where they demonstrated outside, Don’t shop where you can’t eat.
+We started at the Patent Office, which Clara Barton actually worked in.
+We talked about Mary McCleod Bethune, but also Mary Church Terrell who led a group of African Americans demonstration outside what was then the Hecht’sbuilding, which is no longer, where they demonstrated outside with signs that said, Don’t shop where you can’t eat.
+Because Hecht’s restaurant would not serve African Americans.

 JW: Sounds fabulous.